Adarsh-Pixel/terraform-basics/README.md

     1) Mutable Infra    :   Infra always remains the same.
 Only the application moves between the version
     2) Immutable Infra  :   Infra changes along with the appliication
     3) Containerized Infra  :

+### What is our strategy of Cost Optimized Approach with Better Stability ?
+> 60 - 40 principle : 60% of the instances are OD and 40% of them are SPOT
+> We need to design the code in such a way that the same code should work across all the environments.
+> In DEV, we might say 100% SPOT Instances
+> In PROD, we would need 60% On Demand and 40% Spot Instances.

+### Here is our backend infra creation flow!

+1) Create EC2 Instances
+2) Install the applications component inside it
+3) Create a Target Group and instances should be added to them
+4) Attach the TG to ALB